Bordeaux, the Aquitaine region’s capital, is a city in southwestern France, a UNESCO World Heritage Site.

 They say that the staircase of this beautiful building inspired the architect of the Opéra Garnier in Paris, and it’s a must-visit place in Bordeaux.

-It is preceded by a portico with twelve stone statues; nine muses accompanied by Minerva, Venus and Juno.
+A portico precedes it with twelve stone statues; nine muses accompanied by Minerva, Venus, and Juno.
 Access can be done with the City Pass.

 The Church of Notre Dame has nothing to do with the Parisian of the same name.
 It was built by the Jacobins and had a Baroque style.
 The entrance square has been used to shoot several films.

 It has been the gateway to the western part of Bordeaux since Roman times.
 Voisin built the one we see today between 1748 and 1753.
 It bore the name of Gate of the Dolphin until the French Revolution.

 It’s accessible with the City Pass.

 Saint-André Cathedral and Pey-Berland Tour

 A few steps away, we find the Cathedral Saint-André and the Pey-Berland Tower.
 It was built between the 12th and 16th centuries.
 It is a Cathedral in Gothic style.

 Two royal weddings were held here, one between Leonor of Aquitaine and the future Louis VII and later, between Anne of Austria and Louis XIII.

-The Tower of Pey-Berland is a bell tower that is separated from the cathedral and you can visit and contemplate the fabulous views that it has to offer of the city.
+The Tower of Pey-Berland is a bell tower separated from the cathedral, and you can visit and contemplate the fabulous views that it has to offer of the city.

 It is the historic bell tower of the city and a vestige of the old defensive gate of the thirteenth century.
 Their bell weighs 7800 kilos!
-(17196 pounds which is roughly 8.5 tons!)
+(17196 pounds which are roughly 8.5 tons!)

 It’s one of the prettiest gateways to a city I’ve ever seen.
-You have to visit it on your trip to Bordeaux and tell me what you think.
+But, of course, you have to visit it on your trip to Bordeaux and tell me what you think.

 It is located in front of the Garonne River and can be accessed with the City Pass.
 Don’t you tell me it doesn’t look like a little castle!